kerlannXmr/EasyNode-Tunnels/README.md

 This project offers a solution to the port forwarding issues encountered when running a Monero node on Starlink connections.

+## 🎯 Purpose

+These solutions enable running a full Monero node behind Starlink without requiring port forwarding or third-party routers, using VPN technologies to establish reliable and secure incoming connections.

 Four approaches are provided:

 1. **🔐 OpenVPN**: Creates an encrypted tunnel to an external VPN server, routing Monero traffic through this server which has open ports.